sarah-jallot/esg_scoring/notebooks/.ipynb_checkpoints/data_exploration-checkpoint.md

 countplot(df,"Country", filename="country_distribution.png")
 ```

-The USA is over-represned in our dataset.
-We only have Western companies.
+The USA is over-represented in our dataset, and we only work on Western companies.
+Consider that for data processing purposes, when retrieving Thompson-Reuters data, we kept the first occurrence of a company, often labelled as USA.
+This means that companies under the "USA" flag occurred in our initial dataset in other geographical locations.

 #### Field repartition.